 Are dogs allowed at Stevensons falls?

 Yes dogs are allowed in both the Stevensons Falls Campground and on the Stevensons Falls Walk.
-It is forest managed land and you can view these on the more to explore app.
+It is in the Otway Forest Park which is forest managed land and you can view these on their more to explore app.

 Are dogs allowed in the Otways?

 Dogs are allowed in some places in the Otways.
 You can drive through the National Park on gazetted roads with dogs in the car however there are only some places, picnic areas and walks that dogs are allowed out of the car.
 In most areas of the National Park they are not allowed.
 You can see a list of dog-friendly walks in the Otways and Great Ocean Road for more ideas.